Milledgeville Motorcycle Accident Lawyers

 Even when wearing a helmet, motorcyclists are highly vulnerable to serious injuries and death.
 The National Highway Safety Administration (NHTSA) estimates that motorcyclists are 27 times more likely to die in an accident than drivers and occupants of other vehicles.
+If you or a loved one suffer from these accidents, it is very important to contact an expert Milledgeville motorcycle accident lawyers.

 As per the Georgia Governor’s Office of Highway Safety, 173 motorcyclists died on the state’s highways in 2016.
 The numbers for 2017 are inconclusive, but 207 motorcyclists are believed to have died in that year, and 264 are predicted to lose their lives in 2018.
 Expect the number of injuries to be well over 2,000.
 Sure, some of those fatalities and injuries are attributable to mistakes and bad decisions made by riders, but a large percentage of the crashes are based on negligent drivers of other vehicles.